-I received an email from a Soldier who writes:
+I received an email from a soldier, who writes:

-Every time I take the PFT, I ace the PT part but my run is much worse than if I ran first.
+Every time I take the PFT, I ace the PT part, but my run is much worse than if I ran first.
 Does the PT take that much out of me that I cannot run my normal pace had I not done the PT first?

 As with any test, you have to learn how to take tests to score better.
 There are entire schools and curricula devoted to helping students pass the SAT, ACT and even the ASVAB.
-The schools are not so much devoted to teaching subjects, but showing students HOW to score higher on the tests using strategy and techniques.
+The schools are not so much devoted to teaching subjects, but showing students how to score higher on the tests by using strategy and techniques.

 Here is the answer to the problem:

 Stew Smith is a former Navy SEAL and fitness author certified as a Strength and Conditioning Specialist (CSCS) with the National Strength and Conditioning Association.
-If you are interested in starting a workout program to create a healthy lifestyle - check out the Military.com Fitness eBook store and the Stew Smith article archive at Military.com.
-To contact Stew with your comments and questions, e-mail him at firstname.lastname@example.org.
+Visit his Fitness eBook store if you're looking to start a workout program to create a healthy lifestyle.
+Send your fitness questions to email@example.com.